-Taylor Wimpey is still responsible for 211 streetlights within the Castlemead estate and along Westfield Road including the Pitstone Business Park.
-The parish council may add the majority of these to the village inventory when the development is completed and the roads adopted by Buckinghamshire Council.
+Taylor Wimpey is still responsible for streetlights within the phases IV & V of the Castlemead estate and those within the Pitstone Business Park.
+The parish council may be able to add LED columns within Phase V to the village inventory when the development is completed and the roads adopted by Buckinghamshire Council.
+We are currently working with Buckinghamshire Council on options to upgrade the other Castlemead residential lighting columns to LED.

 The Parish Council has also agreed to adopt the street lighting within both the Croudace development off Rushendon Furlong and the Bellway development off Vicarage Road upon completion and adoption of the highways by Buckinghamshire Council.
+Neither estate has yet been adopted.